Philippine Passport Requirements and Online Appointment

 You will be asked to choose between Regular (Php 950) or Express Processing (Php 1200).
 All passport applications processed on Saturdays are charged Php1200.00

-You will then pick for a designated payment center and payment options.
+You will then pick a designated payment center and payment options.
 A total amount will be shown on the screen and then click Proceed.

 You will receive an email regarding your Payment instruction and Payment Reference Number.
 Remember to pay for your slot within 24 hours.
 Otherwise, your slot will be forfeited and you have to make another online appointment.